Date of Degree

 The results from simulations show that it is beneficial to look more steps ahead in determining the optimal dose although the benefit may not be large.
 The is true for both univariate (colonization) and bivariate (colonization and toxicity) models.
 For the bivariate model, as the restriction becomes more conservative (the probability of toxicity is constrained to be smaller), the expected loss becomes larger and early stopping may occur.

 Non-sequential designs are also found and examined using D and A criteria for optimal design.
 The expected loss is computed to evaluate the designs and to compare with sequential strategies.
 From the simulation results, it shows that using sequential design strategies does improve the performance of the design compared to using non-sequential strategies, and the improvement may be large.

 Copyright 2010 Yu-Hui Huang Chang

 Chang, Yu-Hui Huang.
-"Adaptive designs for dose response studies." dissertation, University of Iowa, 2010.
+"Adaptive designs for dose response studies."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.